 - Unusual new inbox rules redirecting or deleting incoming email

-If you see any of these, the priority is immediate: change the affected account’s password, revoke all active sessions, review and remove any suspicious forwarding rules or inbox rules, and engage your managed IT provider to assess the extent of any access.
-Speed matters — attackers with email access can do significant damage in a short time if the compromise is not contained quickly.
+If you see any of these, the priority is immediate.
+Change the affected account’s password, revoke all active sessions, review and remove any suspicious forwarding rules or inbox rules, and engage your IT support provider to assess the extent of any access.
+Speed matters.
+Attackers with email access can do significant damage in a short time if the compromise is not contained quickly.

 How Milnsbridge Manages Microsoft 365 Security